 Visit the NRC Communications page on the NRC internal Web site.
 Review the public meeting policy and checklist.

 Locate and review the material specifically listed in the reference section of this activity.
-The NRR Project Manager’s Handbook which is located at the following SharePoint site: https://usnrc.sharepoint.com/teams/NRR-DORL NUREG/BR-0200, “Public Petition Process,” may also be beneficial in understanding the processing of 2.206 petitions and “ticketed items.”
+The NRR Project Manager’s Handbook which is located at the following SharePoint site: https://usnrc.sharepoint.com/teams/NRR-DORL (non-Public) NUREG/BR-0200, “Public Petition Process,” may also be beneficial in understanding the processing of 2.206 petitions and “ticketed items.”

 Review the steps in the rulemaking process on the NRC external Web site under How We Regulate.

-Identify, locate, and review your region’s policy guidance on the staff’s receipt and processing of inquiries from the .
-Meet with your P or supervisor and discuss the expectations of an inspector who receives an inquiry.
+Identify, locate, and review your region’s policy guidance on the staff’s receipt and processing of inquiries from the public.
+Meet with your Public Affairs Officer (PAO) or supervisor and discuss the expectations of an inspector who receives an inquiry.

 Meet with your supervisor and discuss what types of public interactions you are likely to encounter and ensure that you understand what you are to do.
 Discuss the items listed in the evaluation criteria section.